kevinsimper/kevinsimper.dk/app/blog/posts/the-modern-frontend-workflow.md

 ### Testing with Jest, Typescript and Cypress

-Emulating the chaos that is the real life is not easy and testing is needed.
+Emulating the chaos, that real life is, is not easy and testing is needed.
 Jest is first class javascript test runner allowing even simulated browser environments with jsdom.

-TypeScript has become the defactor standard for creating large enterprise apps.
-Sharing and collaborating on large codebases is no small tasks and strict structure is achivable with TypeScript allowing interactions between to be more aligned.
+TypeScript has become the de facto standard for creating large enterprise apps.
+Sharing and collaborating on large codebases is no small tasks and strict structure is achievable with TypeScript allowing interactions between to be more aligned.

-Cypress is world class browser automation, creating integration tests that simulate real world users is easy.
-Real users do not need to know how you made the app, their focus is on achieve a task, try that with Cypress and avoid doing manual testing over and over again in the browser to test flows end-to-end.
+Cypress is world class browser automation, creating integration tests that simulate real world users easily.
+Real users do not need to know how you made the app, their focus is on achieving a task, try that with Cypress and avoid doing manual testing over and over again in the browser to test flows end-to-end.

 https://jestjs.io/